rjhunjhunwala/S.I.L.O.S/README.md

 `----'   `--'  `-' `-'  `-' `-'  `-'`-'  `-'</pre>
 The syntax is simple
 <pre>
-One command per line
+//One command per line
-one letter variable names
+//one letter variable names
-Only type integer
+//Only type integer
-No declaration needed they all start at 0
+//No declaration needed they all start at 0
-Turing complete direct access to the array like such a = get 5 lblFoo goto Foo
+//direct access to the memory array a = get 5 lblFoo goto Foo